STUDENT BEHAVIOUR POLICY

 3rd non submission = Red.

-Student is invited to complete homework during lunchtime ‘homework club’, to be organised by Head of School by prior arrangement.
+Student is invited to complete homework during lunchtime ‘homework club’, to be organised by Head of Stage by prior arrangement.

 Diii.
 Organization and Uniform Sanctions